The BEST Frosted Pumpkin Bars

 When it comes to pumpkin desserts, I love a good cream cheese frosting on top—just take a look at these frosted pumpkin cookies.
 I decided to make a similar recipe, but in dessert bar form.
 These pumpkin spice bars are super tasty and perfect to serve at holiday gatherings this fall!

 The bars are soft, but not super cake-y.
 Pumpkin purée will always produce a softer dessert bar and this recipe yields a slightly dense, tender texture.
 Not quite as fluffy as my pumpkin cupcakes, but definitely less dense than my sugar cookie bars.
-The cream cheese frosting complements the pumpkin spice flavor perfectly.
-It’s a super easy recipe to follow too!
+The cream cheese frosting complements the pumpkin spice flavor perfectly (I use it as filling for my pumpkin whoopie pies).

 - Pumpkin purée: 100% pure canned pumpkin purée works best for this recipe (I used Libby’s).
 Do not use pumpkin pie filling.